-- When we are willing to sacrifice first, our people will sacrifice for us.
+- Our people will sacrifice for us when we are willing to sacrifice first.
 The essence of why “Leaders Eat Last.”

 - Business is human for the very simple reason that we are human.
 So reflect on whether your business environment is truly human.